Vinh-Duy/NCKH_SAT_BASED/README.md

 `FEASIBLE_ESTIMATE` are fast estimates and should not be interpreted as proof of optimality.

+> **Note:** The Q extended benchmark uses real-time incremental save.
+Each
+> completed dimension is appended to the CSV immediately, so an interrupted
+> run retains all dimensions already processed.

 ## Run the CaDiCaL 1.95 Benchmark

 Run a separate benchmark with CaDiCaL 1.95 so the existing Glucose3 results are